softlion/SQLite.Net-PCL2/README.md

 ## Using transactions

 Warning: all transactions methods create a state in this connection (the transaction depth).
 Be sure to not share the connection with other simultaneous threads.

-Especially these methods create by default an implicit transaction:
+You can use `using var tempConnection = connection.Clone()` to prevent this issue.

+The following methods use `Clone` to clone the connection and prevent any interaction of the transaction they create with your code:
 `InsertAll(), InsertOrUpdateAll(), ReplaceAll()`
-They all have a boolean parameter to disable the implicit transaction (beware of performances).
+They all have a boolean parameter to disable this behavior (beware of performances), which will also prevent a correct rollback in case an exception occurs.

 Standard transaction:
 ```c#